Spatio-Temporal Joint Graph Convolutional Networks for Traffic Forecasting: Conclusion

 \section{Conclusion}

 We proposed STJGCN, which models comprehensive and dynamic spatio-temporal correlations and aggregates multiple ranges of information to forecast the traffic conditions over several time steps ahead on a road network.
-When evaluated on four public traffic datasets, STJGCN showed high computation efficiency and outperformed 11 state-of-the-art baseline methods.
+When evaluated on five public traffic datasets, STJGCN showed high computation efficiency and outperformed 11 state-of-the-art baseline methods.
 Our model could be potentially applied to other spatio-temporal data forecasting tasks, such as air quality inference and taxi demand prediction.
-We plan to investigate this in future work.
+We plan to investigate this as future works.